euzebia/accounts_manager/README.md

 #### Installation
 > #### Prerequisite
+> - Ensure you have php and mysql installed,the software uses;
+    <p>mysql version 5.1.3</p>
+    <p>PHP Version: 7.4.28</p>
+>- Once the above step is done,navigate to ....\accounts_manager\src\main\resources  and import data_manager.sql into mysql.
+It is the database containing oour test data.
 > - Make sure you have java installed on your machine.If not yet installed,<br> you can download from [Java download site](https://www.oracle.com/)<p>
 > - To confirm if java is successfully installed,use the command below;